pavelsevecek/OpenSPH/README.md

 # SPH

 ## About
-UnnamedSPH is an integrator of hydrodynamic equations using SPH discretization in space, currently specialized on simulations of asteroid impacts.
+<name here> is an integrator of hydrodynamic equations using SPH discretization in space,
+currently specialized on simulations of asteroid impacts.
 The code is being developed on Astronomical Institute of Charles University in Prague.
 It aims to provide a fast, versatile and easily extensible SPH solver utilizing modern CPU features (SSE/AVX